 Aggravated assault is a serious charge in New Jersey, and a conviction can result in a sentence of up to 10 years in prison.
 Any person convicted of aggravated assault must serve 85% of their sentence before becoming eligible for parole.
-If you’ve been arrested and charged with aggravated assault, an experienced aggravated assault lawyer in New Jersey from the Law Offices of Jeffrey S. Hasson, P.C. may be able to get the charges dismissed or reduced to simple assault, which carries lower penalties.
+If you’ve been arrested and charged with aggravated assault, an experienced New Jersey aggravated assault lawyer from the Law Offices of Jeffrey S. Hasson, P.C. may be able to get the charges dismissed or reduced to simple assault, which carries lower penalties.

 An assault is considered “aggravated” (rather than “simple”) based on a variety of factors such as the seriousness of the victim’s injury, the identity of the victim, and whether a deadly weapon was used.
 For example, an assault against a police officer would be classified as “aggravated.”
 The same goes assaults committed against certain school employees or against a firefighter, emergency responder, or judge.
 Deadly weapons include guns, knives, and motor vehicles.

 Aggravated Assault can be a 2nd to 4th degree crime depending on additional factors such as whether the injury occurred while fleeing a law enforcement officer or as a result of purposely starting a fire or causing an explosion.
 It’s important to note that resisting an illegal arrest is NOT a valid defense to a charge of aggravated assault on a police officer.